megbrimef/urso-examples/README.md

 9) put object data into this.objects in the play scene.

-10) you can set object's 'visible' option to 'false' to hide object
+10) you can set object's alpha from 0 to 1, where 0 is absolutely transparent